 Objective Evaluation - 65%

 The objective evaluation is based on scholastic achievement and standardized test scores.
 All official transcripts of college course grades are examined to determine scholastic achievement.
 The total objective score is derived from:

 Subjective Evaluation - 35%

 The subjective evaluation of applicants is based on non-academic qualifications considered relevant to the determination of the applicant's prospective performance in the veterinary medical curriculum and in the practice of veterinary medicine.
 Motivation, maturity, attitude, interest, and other characteristics will be evaluated for all qualified candidates, along with work experience, familiarity with animals, and reference information submitted in support of the application.
-These qualities are evaluated by two separate committees.
-The first committee reviews the supporting documents (autobiography, letters of recommendation, transcripts, work experience, and familiarity with animals).
-The second committee evaluates the individual through a personal interview.
+These qualities are evaluated by two separate panels acting under the authority of the Admissions Committee.
+The first panel reviews the supporting documents (autobiography, letters of recommendation, transcripts, work experience, and familiarity with animals).
+The second panel evaluates the individual through a personal interview, if the Admissions Committee chooses to invite candidates to interview.
 These appraisals result in an average subjective score which is added to the objective score to produce the total numerical evaluation of the candidate.
 Through this process, the professional judgment of several faculty members is included in arriving at a final decision of recommended students for the new incoming class.
 The total subjective score is derived from:

 - Folder Reviews - (15%)

 - Interviews - (10% if conducted.
 The Admissions Committee decides annually whether or not to conduct interviews.)